bunnyshell/templates/.bunnyshell/templates/nestjs_react_mongo/README.md

 bns remote-development up --sync-mode none
 ```

-You need to provide the *remote path*: the path where code files are located within the container (you can find this out from the `Dockerfile`).
+You need to provide the *remote path*: the path where code files are located within the container (you can find this out from the `Dockerfile`, it's in the `WORKDIR` statement); for the `backend` application, it is `/app`.

 💡 The wizard will require these from you, but you can also provide them as options, `-l` and `-r` respectively.